2511674586/withLinux/README.md

 # With Linux - Brief HOWTO?

-Linux tricks, hints, etc, most of which are in the style of keyword-expanding.
+Linux tricks, hints, hacks, etc...
+Most of which are in the style of keyword-expanding.

 They are based on [Debian](https://www.debian.org).
 Some may work on Ubuntu, Mint etc.